stephanGarland/intro-to-x/mysql/mysql-101.md

 4 rows in set (0.02 sec)
 ```

 Hmm, something's not quite right as compared to the original example - we're missing `AUTO_INCREMENT`!
 Without it, you'd have to manually specify the `id` value (which is this table's `PRIMARY KEY`), which is annoying.
-Additionally, while `id` was automatically made to be `NOT NULL` since it's the PK, `uid` was not, so we need to change those.
+Additionally, while `id` was automatically made to be `NOT NULL` since it's the primary key, `uid` was not, so we need to change those.
 Finally, `uid` should actually be named `user_id`, and it should have a `UNIQUE` constraint.
 Note that when redefining a column, it's like a `POST`, not a `PUT` - if you only specify what you want to be changed, the pre-existing definitions will be deleted.

 ```sql
 mysql> ALTER TABLE users MODIFY uid BIGINT NOT NULL UNIQUE;